 Green Light as Migraine Treatment

-Beth Israel Deaconess Medical Center in 2010 conducted a study on 69 migraineurs over a period of five years from 2010 to 2015 to understand how light affected migraine pain, specifically which colors of the spectrum intensified the patients’ pain levels.
+Beth Israel Deaconess Medical Center in 2010 conducted a study on 69 migraineurs over a period of five years from 2010 to 2015 to understand how light affected migraine pain, specifically in which colors of the spectrum intensified the patients’ pain levels.
 Patients ranged from 15 to 85 years of age with the majority being women.

 Each patient sat in a dark room for 20 minutes before participation to establish their baseline pain levels and photophobia.
 They were then subjected to varying intensities of white, blue, green, amber, and red light.
 Between each color, the patient was allowed to sit in darkness for three minutes to re-establish baseline migraine levels.